Computational and Data Science, Ph.D.

-The Ph.D. in Computational Science is an interdisciplinary program in the College of Basic and Applied Sciences and includes faculty from Agribusiness and Agriscience, Biology, Chemistry, Computer Science, Engineering Technology, Geosciences, Mathematical Sciences, and Physics and Astronomy.
+The Ph.D. in Computational and Data Science is an interdisciplinary program in the College of Basic and Applied Sciences and includes faculty from Agriculture, Biology, Chemistry, Computer Science, Engineering Technology, Geosciences, Mathematical Sciences, and Physics and Astronomy.
 This program is research intensive and applied in nature, seeking to produce graduates with competency in the following three key areas:

-Admission to the Doctor of Philosophy in Computational Science program is based on a comprehensive assessment of a candidate's qualifications including Graduate Record Examination (GRE) scores, undergraduate and graduate grade point average, and letters of recommendation.
+Admission to the Doctor of Philosophy in Computational Science and Data Science program is based on a comprehensive assessment of a candidate's qualifications including Graduate Record Examination (GRE) scores, undergraduate and graduate grade point average, and letters of recommendation.

-Applicants who do not meet these minimums but whose application materials indicate high potential for success may be admitted conditionally.
-Such students must meet the conditions of their admission in the time stated to remain in the program of study.
+Applicants who do not meet these minimums but whose application materials indicate high potential for success may be admitted as non-degree seeking students.
+Such students must meet the conditions of their admission in the time stated to be fully admitted to the program of study.

 All application materials are to be submitted to the College of Graduate Studies.

 The application deadline is February 15 for those wishing to be considered for graduate assistantships for the following Fall.
-Late applications may be considered, but admission and financial support in the form of an assistantship are not guaranteed.
+Late applications may be considered, but space and assistantship availability may be limited.

-It is also strongly recommended that prospective students submit a one-page statement of their background and research interests as part of the application.
+- submit a one-page statement of background and research interests as part of the application.
 The statement should include a short summary of experience in mathematics, computer programming, and in science along with the types of problems they hope to work on when they join the program.

-The Ph.D. in Computational Science requires completion of 72 semester hours.
+The Ph.D. in Computational and Data Science requires completion of of 72-96 semester hours.